andrewdyer/slim-api-template/README.md

 This template is built with Slim version 4 and Slim PSR-7 and integrates additional tools and configurations to enhance development.
 It focuses on clarity, modularity, and maintainability, providing a solid foundation to help you get started quickly and save valuable time when setting up a new backend project.

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **PHP 8.3 or higher**: This project requires PHP version 8.3 or higher.

 ### Project Features Overview

 This template includes the following tools and configurations: